 - Click on Add >> Browse to the new location for the databases and select the MDF file.
 All associated NDF and LOG files will be attached automatically.
 Click OK to attach the database to SQL Server.

 You can script the above with SQL Query:

 CREATE DATABASE [SP16_Content_Crescent_Intranet] ON ( FILENAME = N'D:\SQL Server\Data\SP16_Content_Crescent_Intranet.mdf' ), ( FILENAME = N'D:\SQL Server\Data\SP16_Content_Crescent_Intranet_log.ldf' ) FOR ATTACH GO

 It’s important to keep the same NAME for the database, as it’s referenced in SharePoint using the database name (regardless of the database file names!)

 Use the article to start all SharePoint services again: How to Start all SharePoint 2013 Services?
 That’s all!
 We moved

 SharePoint database from one drive to another!!
 Browse to your SharePoint site and verify all works correctly!

 How to Change the default location for SQL Server Databases?

-Well by following above steps we can move existing SharePoint database to different drive.
-How about new databases we are going to create in future?
+By following the above steps, we can move the existing SharePoint database to a different drive.
+How about the new databases we are going to create in the future?